$0 Germany Job Seeker Visa Guide — Quick-Start Checklist

 Germany Visa Appointment Booking: How to Get a Slot in India and Pakistan

 Getting a Germany visa appointment is the first physical bottleneck in your application process.
-You can have every document ready, a fully funded blocked account, and a ZAB statement — and still be 4–6 months from receiving your visa simply because there are no appointment slots available at your consulate.
+You can have every document ready, a fully funded blocked account, and a ZAB statement — and still need at least 3–4 months, and longer at posts with 4–16-week or several-month waits, before receiving your visa.
 This post covers exactly how the booking systems work in India and Pakistan, what wait times look like in 2026, and how to improve your chances of securing an earlier appointment.

 How the Appointment System Works